hexbus/ppebcr-docs/README.md

 ## 📂 SD Card File Structure

-Your SD card root should contain the following folders and files:
+Your SD card root should contain the following folders and files.
+They can be obtained from the AtariAge comment that is [current as of the writing of this document](https://forums.atariage.com/topic/358129-pi-picow-peripheral-expansion-box-side-port-device/page/28/#findComment-5639111).

 ```
 /